lcmialichi/neural-network/README.md

 Convolution is the core operation of a convolutional neural network, designed to detect patterns and features in images, such as edges, textures, and shapes.
 A convolutional layer applies filters (or kernels) to the input image to generate feature maps

 ### Training
 After configuring your network and downloading the dataset, you can train the model with the provided data.
-Training is done via the ``train_images`` method, and you can configure the number of epochs, batch size, and even the result plotting function:
+Training is done via the ``train`` method, and you can configure the number of epochs, batch size, and even the result plotting function:

 ```python
 app.model().set_training_mode()